robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 The way OpenCV compute position is way harder than the reverse consideration which is :
 *Finding a pixel in the picture knowing camera intrinsic parameters and a given x, y, z position relative to the camera.*

-In fact the difficult part of this is to understand the mathematics models we are using in this package.
+In fact the difficult part of this is to understand mathematics models we are using in this package.
 We haven't been capable of finding a function in OpenCV that directly solves the problem, so we had to mathematically investigate how to achieve it.
 Don't worry I'll describe it later.

 Knowing the pixel of interest, it's easy to get the color, indeed, an image (in OpenCV) is an array of array of unsigned char[3] such as [blue, green, red].